gvwilson/thirdbit/src/fiction/darker-web/index.md

 it does,
-but the only ones who stay interested are damaged enough to be excited by the weight she seems to carry on her shoulders, and she is not damaged enough to reciprocate.
+but the only ones who stay interested are damaged enough to be excited by the weight she seems to carry on her shoulders, and she is not yet damaged enough to reciprocate.

 Her door opens.
 "Got a minute?